Wooden boardwalk trail through a leafy woodland in Greater Glasgow, with a bench along the path and filtered sunlight through the trees.

 Clyde Walkway

 A long-distance trail stretching from central Glasgow to the Falls of Clyde in Lanarkshire.
-Follow the river through city parks, quiet villages, and open countryside.
-Ideal for section walks or a full-day journey from urban to rural.
+Follow the River Clyde through parks, quiet villages, and open countryside.
+The route works well for short urban sections, countryside day walks, or a full-day journey from city streets to waterfalls and gorge scenery.

 Pollok Country Park & Kelvingrove Trails